samuelfullerthomas/shaq-teamates/README.md

 ## usage

-### `finals generate`
-generates the finals rosters from the basketball reference finals page and saves a copy locally (this speeds up the processing of future searches).

-IMPORTANT: You must run this command before you can get a players streaks.

 ### `finals "<player name>"`

 ex:
 `finals "shaquille oneal"`

 returns:

 ```
 shaquille oneal had teamates in these finals:
 [ [ '1967', '1967', 0 ], [ '1984', '2019', 35 ] ]